Making it happen

 In the Kwame Nkrumah University of Science and Technology, Ecomake Innovation was represented by the CEO Mr. Philip to embark on the following project topics solar reactor and Condom vending machine.
 Also as part of our WHY of being in existence, Ecomake has also assisted Engineering students on different types of projects such as a multi-function car for Agricultural purpose, mini tractor, retractable canopy, portable hospital beds, and others.
 Feel free and scroll through some of the listed projects with their descriptions.

-This project commenced at the Kwame Nkrumah University of Science and Technology mechanical engineering lab in the year 2014 with students and their lecturer from Rensselaer Polytechnic Institute U.S.A, The core aim of this project is to design and fabricate a sustainable solution for the kente weavers at NTONSO in the Ashanti Region of Ghana, it serves as a clean alternative for the kente cloth weavers to boil the ink use to dye the cloth.
+This project commenced in 2014 at the Kwame Nkrumah University of Science and Technology mechanical engineering lab in the year 2014 with students and their lecturer from Rensselaer Polytechnic Institute U.S.A, The core aim of this project is to design and fabricate a sustainable solution for the kente weavers at NTONSO in the Ashanti Region of Ghana, it serves as a clean alternative for the kente cloth weavers to boil the ink used to dye the cloth.
 This is a mechanism that will replace the use of firewood which produces smoke and heat hazards.
-The solar reactor is a metal structure with a reflector which transfers heat energy to a reactor (receiver) to boil the ink and is designed with a tilting mechanism to track the sun for heat concentration.
-On this project the students excitedly developed the skill to build the project all by themselves.
+The solar reactor is a metal structure with a reflector that transfers heat energy to a reactor (receiver) to boil the ink and is designed with a tilting mechanism to track the sun for heat concentration.
+On this project, the students excitedly developed the skill to build the project all by themselves.

 In the year 2017, Ecomake Innovation assisted and led a group of final year Mechanical Engineering students at the Kwame Nkrumah University of Science and Technology to build a multi-functional car for Agricultural purposes such as mowing, irrigation, and others.

-This is one of the projects we pride ourselves with because of the success we achieved in training the students to gain practical experience and skills through their final year project works.
+This is one of the projects we pride ourselves on because of the success we achieved in training the students to gain practical experience and skills through their final year project works.
 This is what we love to do.